The downloadable 2020/21 Teacher Guide will provide you with the information you will need to participate in YASS.

 Once registered as a YASS student, there is access to a whole range of Open University support services.

-Support includes the Computing Helpdesk, for one-to-one advice on issues such as installing/running module software, usernames and passwords, accessing module websites and forums, and any other IT-related matters.
+Support includes the Computing Helpdesk, for one-to-one advice on issues such as installing/running course software, usernames and passwords, accessing course websites and forums, and any other IT-related matters.

 The helpdesk is open seven days a week.